DaiQianYan/message-challenge-2/README.md

 - **Performance:** The system should be able to support many messages.
 Over 1000, no more than 10k.
 This scale usually reveals poor queries (e.g: [N+1 queries](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)) and prohivitively inefficient data design.
 - **Security:** A user should not be able to reply or view a thread that they are not participating in.
 XSS attacks shouldn't be possible.
+- **Test coverage:** The implementation should include tests that at the very least verify the essential functionality.

 ## Non-Requirements